-Big Victory for Mega-Trees and for the Climate
+Major Victory for Alaska’s Majestic Trees and for the Climate

 Containing nearly one-third of the world’s old-growth temperate rainforest, the Tongass is home to large stands of trees that have lived on this planet for centuries.
 Some of these giants are even older than the United States itself.

 But the Tongass trees — and trees in general — play an even bigger role in our world by keeping the climate in check.
-As many of us learned in grade school, trees “breathe in” carbon dioxide and “breathe out” oxygen.
-So it’s no surprise that these majestic organisms have been in the spotlight lately for their massive potential to combat the climate crisis.
+As many of us learned in school, trees “breathe in” carbon dioxide and “breathe out” oxygen.
+So it’s no surprise that these majestic organisms are heralded for their massive potential to combat the climate crisis.

 Last summer, researchers came to a mind-blowing conclusion that planting a trillion trees across the world could remove two-thirds of all human-caused carbon emissions.
 Large, older trees in particular are great at sequestering carbon.
 According to leading conservation scientist Dominick DellaSala, the Tongass alone stores billions of tons of carbon, keeping the heat-trapping element out of the atmosphere.

 Yet in 2019, the U.S. Forest Service authorized the huge timber sale on Prince of Wales Island, home to 12 communities who depend on the island’s natural resources for hunting, fishing, recreation, and other activities.
 Earthjustice, on behalf of eight conservation organizations, immediately sued the agency to stop the massive timber sale from going forward.